Journal Club

 • It might be surprising and delightful to physicists that physics has been playing a huge role in diffusion models.
 In fact, the evolution of our physical world can be viewed as a generation process.
 In this journal club, I will first review diffusion models, the more recent PFGM/PFGM++ inspired from electrostatics, and then introduce the GenPhys framework which manages to convert even more physical processes to generative models.

-• Slides (For IAIFI members only)
+• Talk Slides (for IAIFI members only)

 • Asem Wardak, Research Fellow, Harvard

-• April 11, 2023, 11:00am-12:00pm
+• Tuesday, April 11, 2023, 11:00am–12:00pm, MIT LNS Conference Room (26-528)

 • Extended Anderson Criticality in Heavy-Tailed Neural Networks